bartelsjoshuac/SAPG/CodeAnalysis.md

 ***

-**What challenges did you expect before starting the code review?**:
+**What challenges did you expect before starting the code review?:**

 No members of the team are fluent in vanilla C programming, although most intermediately familiar with C from university courses.
 Fortunately, automated tools do not require in depth familiarity with the language as they find common flaws in common syntax.